unifreak/unifreak.github.io/_posts/2022-12-13-the-go-programming-language-book-notes.md

 When you use a mutex, make sure that both it and the variables it guards are not exported, whether they are package-level variables or the fields of a struct.

-Read/Write Mutex: RWMutex.
+### Read/Write Mutex: RWMutex

 Since the Balance function only needs to read the state of the variable, it would in fact be safe for multiple Balance calls to run concurrently, so long as no Deposit or Withdraw call is running.
 In this scenario we need a special kind of lock that allows read-only operations to proceed in parallel with each other, but write operations to have fully exclusive access.
 This lock is called a *multiple readers, single writer* lock, and in Go it's provided by sync.RWMutex:

 ```go
 var mu sync.RWMutex